-Thank you for fundraising for Refugee Action!
-With people like you on our side, we know that we can make Britain a country that truly welcomes refugees.
-Together, we’re making sure that people looking for safety in the UK are safe, supported and empowered.
+Thank you for fighting for a fairer future for refugees.
 To support you in your fundraising journey, here are our top tips for smashing that target.

-First things first – announce your challenge to the world.
+Once your page is good to go, it’s time to announce your challenge to the world.
 Use social media to get your fundraising page out there.
-Here’s an example post that you can adapt to get those donations rolling in.
+Here are a few example posts that you can adapt to get those donations rolling in.

-In March I’m taking on the London Landmarks Half Marathon for @RefugeeAction.
+In April 2022 I’m taking on the Hackney Half Marathon for @RefugeeAction.
 I’ll be running 13.1 gruelling miles to help refugees rebuild their lives here in the UK.

 I would love it if you could sponsor me in my challenge.
 Consider it your good deed for the month!
-Every donation will give refugees hope for the future, as well as giving me the encouragement I need to keep running.
+Every donation fights for a fairer future for refugees, as well as giving me the encouragement I need to keep running.
 If you can, please sponsor me here: www.justgiving.com/yourfundraisingpage.

 Try to keep your lovely donors updated with how your training is going, and make sure you say a huge thank you to them for sponsoring you!
 A great way to encourage more donations is by showing people what an impact their support can have.
 Here are some examples that you can share, either on your JustGiving page or on your social media.